bitcraze/crazyflie-lib-python/docs/development/uart_communication.md

 ## Troubleshooting

-If you see the a `CRC error` when running the script, make sure to install the cflib from source.
+* If you see the a `CRC error` when running the script, make sure to install the cflib from source.
+* If the script hangs with connecting, restart the crazyflie